 The speed limit is 45 mph

 The top speed in Yellowstone is 45 mph with many areas that drop to a slower speed limit.
 While a slower speed limit adds more time to your trip, it’s important to follow the speed limits that are posted.

 Yellowstone has areas with winding roads and wildlife crossing can be a road hazard, especially for a speeding car.
 Beware of bear, buffalo, and traffic jams.

 Yellowstone’s wildlife is certainly one of the things that make the park attractive to its visitors.
 People go to Yellowstone hoping, almost expecting, to spot a bear.
-Buffalo are a given.
+Bison are a given.

 But these beautiful creatures can also be the source of frustration during your Yellowstone vacation.
 Don’t be too surprised if you find yourself trapped in a jam caused by buffalo stalling on the road in front of you or by people who have spotted a bear and want to stop and take pictures.

 “Bear jams” and “Buffalo jams” are very common and can probably be considered part of the typical Yellowstone experience, especially if you are visiting during the summer months.